 Ethiopia is a country with a diverse range of ethnic and linguistic groups that have historically experienced tensions and conflicts.
 Ethnic federalism was introduced in Ethiopia in the 1990s as a way to address these conflicts by allowing ethnic groups to have greater autonomy and control over their own territories.
-However, the implementation
+However, the implementation of ethnic federalism has itself been a source of conflict and tension, raising questions about the dynamics of conflict and ethnic federalism in Ethiopia.
+This chapter critically examines both sides of the argument, and drawing on recent research and discourse.

 4.3.1.
-Notation of Federalism and Ethinic federalism
+Notation of Federalism and Ethnic federalism